fdu-wuyuan/Siren/README.md

 # Introduction

-A collection of papers on skeleton-based human action recognition
+A collection of papers on skeleton-based human action recognition.

 # Paper